PartTimeJS/Postgres-Raid-Webhooks/README.md

 	    END;
 	$$ LANGUAGE plpgsql;

-For Research/Quest Feed:
+	For Research/Quest Feed Run:

 		CREATE TRIGGER research_notify_event
 		AFTER INSERT OR UPDATE OR DELETE ON pokestops
 		   FOR EACH ROW EXECUTE PROCEDURE notify_event();

-For Raid Feed(s):
+	For Raid Feed(s) Run:

 		CREATE TRIGGER raids_notify_event
 		AFTER INSERT OR UPDATE OR DELETE ON raids
 		   FOR EACH ROW EXECUTE PROCEDURE notify_event();

-For Pokemon Feed:
+	For Pokemon Feed Run:

 		CREATE TRIGGER raids_notify_event
 		AFTER INSERT OR UPDATE OR DELETE ON sightings
 		   FOR EACH ROW EXECUTE PROCEDURE notify_event();

-For Nest Feed:
+	For Nest Feed Run:

 		CREATE TRIGGER raids_notify_event
 		AFTER INSERT OR UPDATE OR DELETE ON nests
 		   FOR EACH ROW EXECUTE PROCEDURE notify_event();

-6) Run the bot using pm2 or node.
+7) Run the bot using pm2 or node.
 	- pm2 docs can be found at http://pm2.keymetrics.io/